 Every employer needs to be aware of the hiring choices they are making and how they can influence their business.
-Knowing the difference between an employee and an independent contractor isn’t always easy to determine, not for the employer, and sometimes not even for the employee.
+Knowing the difference between a full-time employee and an independent contractor isn’t always easy to determine, not for the employer, and sometimes not even for the employee.
 However, when it comes to taxes and the IRS, that difference carries a lot of weight.
 Facing misclassification risk can cause significant disturbance, so to avoid any confrontation with the labor law, make sure you have all the information.

 Most significant differences between independent contractors and employees